GoodnessJames/BugWise/README.md

 BugWise offers a user-friendly interface where developers can seamlessly upload voice recordings, annotate bug reports, and collaborate with team members.

+The platform supports various audio formats and provides robust search and filtering capabilities, making it effortless to retrieve and reference bug fixes whenever needed.
 ![Screenshot (53)](https://github.com/GoodnessJames/BugWise/assets/128673364/b6299b70-24a0-40bd-983f-08aef419c09b)

 ## The Context